 This portrait of BP I sprayed years ago with an analog airbrush (with airbrush gun, compressor and paint on paper).
 Later I edited it in Affinity Designer and Photo.
 After having been in an ugly divorce circus with his ex Angelina Jolie, Pitt now hooked up with a woman less than half his age (Nicole Poturalski).
 It hints at the fact that adoring celebrities is mental and an utter waste of time.

 Besides bonkers celebrities, there are some with substance, among whom is Bob Marley, who transformed Reggae music and elevated it on the world stage to an unprecedented level.
-BM had something to say and wrapped his message inside his appealing musical interpretations.
+BM had important things to say and wrapped his message inside his appealing musical interpretations.
 This was an analog airbrush that I edited in Affinity Photo, decades after I sprayed it on canvas.

 This airbrush portrait I made for late great Henk Bensdorp, who was a product manager at Van Beek Art Supplies in Badhoevedorp.
 He introduced me into the world of airbrush by giving hints and all sorts of equipment that allowed me to get going.
 This painting was sprayed with the brilliant Paasche V1 airbrush, that later was stolen from me at a later fair.
 The reference picture was a stamp sized photo in a television program guide.
 Decades after spraying the portrait I did some minimal digital editing to it in Affinity Photo.